TABLE OF CONTENTS

 - Xero starts at $9 a month

-Check carefully: Most have higher-level options with added features (at higher prices) and add-ons that may be necessary for your business.
+Check carefully: Most have higher-level options with added features (at higher prices) and add-ons that might be necessary for your business.
+Free accounting programs might work well for a small business that’s just started.
+However, as your venture grows and your operations and finances get more complex, the paid options might better serve your situation.

-Which accounting software you choose will be the one that works best for you.
-Make sure to make a list of the features you need — and don’t settle for software that doesn’t meet those needs.
+Choose the accounting software that works best for you.
+Make sure to make a list of the features you need — and don’t settle for software that doesn’t meet them.